List of active French Navy ships

 This is a list of active French Navy ships.
-The French Navy consists of nearly 100 vessels of the Force d'action navale (Naval action force) and the 9 submarines of the Forces sous-marines (Submarine force).
-Primary assets include one nuclear aircraft carrier, 3 amphibious assault ships, 14 surface combatants of the "first rank": 2 Horizon-class destroyers, 8 Aquitaine-class, 1 Amiral Ronarc'h-class frigates) and 3 of the 5 La Fayette-class general-purpose frigates (which have been upgraded to incorporate enhanced capabilities over those possessed by their two sister ships).
-The navy also deploys around 16 offshore patrol vessels (including six vessels classed as "surveillance frigates").
+The French Navy consists of 168 active ships out of which nearly 100 vessels of the Force d'action navale (Naval action force) and the 9 active submarines of the Forces sous-marines (Submarine force).
+Of these 168 ships, 29 could be considered "major" warships (9 submarines, 1 aircraft carrier, 3 amphibious ships, 16 destroyers/frigates).
+Primary assets include one nuclear aircraft carrier, 3 amphibious assault ships, 14 surface combatants of the "first rank": 2 Horizon-class destroyers, 8 Aquitaine-class frigates, 1 Amiral Ronarc'h-class frigates, and 3 of the 5 La Fayette-class general-purpose frigates (which have been upgraded to incorporate enhanced capabilities over those possessed by their two sister ships).
+The navy also deploys around 15 offshore patrol vessels (including six vessels classed as "surveillance frigates").
 The surveillance frigates/offshore patrol vessels are supplemented by additional coast guard/Maritime Gendarmerie vessels.
 The surveillance frigates and a significant number of the patrol vessels are based in France's overseas territories.

-The submarine force consists of five nuclear attack submarines and four nuclear ballistic missile submarines.
+The submarine force consists of five active nuclear attack submarines (including one not commissioned but delivered to the navy and working up to full operational status) and four nuclear ballistic missile submarines.

-Integral to supporting the Force d'Action Navale at sea are the French Navy's 3 replenishment oilers, 16 mine countermeasure vessels, 8 offshore patrol/support & assistance vessels (four of which are based in France's overseas territories) and 6 support/pollution response ships.
+Integral to supporting the Force d'Action Navale at sea are the French Navy's 3 replenishment oilers, approximately 22 mine countermeasure vessels, 8 offshore patrol/support & assistance vessels (four of which are based in France's overseas territories) and 6 support/pollution response ships.
 In addition to the above units, the Navy operates five survey vessels, four experimentation ships, four ocean tugboats, 14 training vessels as well as numerous smaller vessels and tugs.

 The main base for French naval forces in the Atlantic is located at Brest while the principal base in the Mediterranean is Toulon.